Sydney Harbour National Park

 - A selection process is underway to determine a new operator for the venue, but the cafe and restaurant is expected to remain closed until 2018.

-- This webpage will be updated when Fort Denison Cafe and Restaurant re-opens and becomes available for public bookings
+- Fort Denison Café and Restaurant is unavailable for function bookings until further notice.
+This webpage will be updated when Fort Denison Cafe and Restaurant re-opens and becomes available for public bookings.

 A former defence facility, Fort Denison is located on a small harbour island in the centre of Sydney Harbour just a stone's throw from the Botanic Gardens.
 Once under attack from US friendly fire in WWII, Fort Denison is today a top Sydney tourist attraction.